Tamara Gustavson

-Tamara Hughes Gustavson (born 1961) is an American business executive and billionaire.
+Tamara Hughes Gustavson (born 1961) is an American billionaire businesswoman.
 The daughter of Public Storage co-founder and chairman B. Wayne Hughes, Gustavson is Public Storage's largest shareholder, owning 11% of the company.
-As of August 2022, she ranked #251 on the Forbes 400 with a net worth of $8 billion.
+As of May 2026, she had an estimated net worth of US$8.6 billion.

 Early life and education

 Gustavson was born in 1961 to B. Wayne Hughes and Marjorie McKechnie.
 She has one older brother, B. Wayne Hughes Jr. She graduated from San Marino High School in 1979.
 Gustavson attended the University of Southern California, and was a member of the Pi Beta Phi sorority.
 She graduated in 1983 with a Bachelor of Science in public affairs.

 Career

 Gustavson joined Public Storage in 1983.
 She worked at the company for twenty years, rising to senior vice president before leaving in 2003.
 She joined the company's board of trustees in 2008 and, as of 2022, was the largest shareholder with an 11% stake.
 In 2016, with an estimated net worth of $4.9 billion, she established herself as the wealthiest person in the state of Kentucky.

 Gustavson was on the board of directors of the USC-CHLA Institute for Pediatric Clinical Research from 2004 to 2008, and has served as Director of the William Lawrence & Blanche Hughes Foundation.

 In 2016, Gustavson joined the board of American Homes 4 Rent, a publicly traded REIT specializing in single-family rental homes founded by B. Wayne Hughes.
 She became chairwoman of its board in May 2019.
 In 2020, she ranked 154 on the Forbes 400 with a net worth of $4.6 billion.
 In October 2022, Forbes estimated her net worth at $7.3 billion.